In DC, a heated standoff between police, neighbors shows unease amid Trump's law enforcement surge

 A confrontation that was one among many

-Some interludes unfold calmly.
+Some episodes with law enforcement in the District unfold calmly.
 During others, nothing happens at all.
 But the boil-over Wednesday morning was one among many that have erupted across the city since Trump’s police takeover, offering a glimpse into daily life in a city where emotions have been pulled taut.
 Sightings of police activity spread quickly, attracting residents who say the federal infusion is unwelcome.

 Now officers were flooding the street, some in plainclothes and face coverings.
 Some carried rifles or riot shields.
 Neighbors gathered outside and began yelling at the police to leave.
 Blocks away, as word spread, an assistant principal waiting to greet students sprinted to the scene.